filegator/filegator/docs/configuration/logging.md

         ],
 ```

-There are many different handlers you can use.
+There are many different handlers you can add ot top of the stack (monolog_handlers array).
 Some of them are listed [here](https://github.com/Seldaek/monolog#documentation).